 Photo booths at weddings provide not only entertainment for your wedding guests but they also create an instant keepsake for them to take home.
 In addition to the photos that your guests will keep, today’s photo booths will automatically capture all of the day’s shots on a single DVD for the wedding couple to see and share later.
 Photo booth mementos make excellent gifts and are sure to be some of your favorite, unscripted sights from the wedding.

 Don’t forget all the reasons you picked the Outer Banks as your venue in the first place – the majestic ocean, romantic beaches and beautiful sunrises and sunsets!
 With this in mind, it is important to discuss details with your photographer about making the most of the natural environment on your wedding day.
 Remember that here on the Outer Banks, the sun rises over the ocean and sets on the sound.
-Time your wedding day and photoshoot accordingly if you are interested in sun-related shots.
+Time your wedding day and photographs accordingly if you are interested in sun-related shots.
 Ask about high and low tide on your wedding day and how that will affect your photos.
 Inquire about backup plans if the weather thwarts your desire for glorious outdoor photos.
-To discover where you and your party can find nearby public beach or sound accesses, or access points with certain amenities, check out OBX Beach Access for up-to-date 2018 information.

 Drones are everywhere and weddings aren’t any exception.
 Drones are perfect at providing aerial views of your wedding venue as well as hard to get vantage points of your wedding ceremony.
 Just think – an overhead shot of your processional, the dance floor, the toast…the possibilities are truly endless.